Why go?

 Espinas Palace 5*

-The hotel of the best hotel chain in Iran was named Palace for a reason.
-Guests can feel like the legendary Shahs of Persia, enjoying the surrounding luxury: marble and precious woods, velvet and silk, gold and incredible handmade carpets.
-The unsurpassed oriental flavor here is perfectly combined with comfort and premium service, and from the windows of the rooms you can endlessly view the views of Tehran.
+This hotel, part of Iran's premier hotel chain, is named "Palace" for a reason.
+Guests can feel like legendary Persian shahs, enjoying the luxurious surroundings: marble and precious woods, velvet and silk, gold, and incredible hand-woven carpets.
+The unparalleled oriental flair is perfectly combined with comfort and premium service, and the rooms offer endless views of Tehran.

 The capital of Iranian culture is Shiraz

-In the morning, a visit to the famous Pink Mosque is planned.
-Between 7 and 9.30, the rays of the rising sun falling through numerous stained glass windows turn the space around into a fabulous kaleidoscope.
-The appearance of the mosque is also impressive, not only due to its unusual color, but also due to its unusual floral patterns.
+A visit to the famous Pink Mosque is planned for the morning.
+Between 7 and 9:30 a.m., the rays of the rising sun, falling through the numerous stained-glass windows, transform the surrounding area into a magical kaleidoscope.
+The mosque's exterior is also impressive, not only due to its unusual color scheme but also due to its unusual floral patterns.

-But Shiraz is not only a legendary mosque.
-First of all, it is the capital of Iranian culture, which inspired Persian poets.
-We will definitely visit the park-mausoleum of one of them, Hafiz Shirazi.
-Then we will have lunch, continue our acquaintance with authentic Iranian cuisine, and go to the oriental bazaar.
-Let's plunge into a festival of aromas and colors, noise and lively trade.
-Here you can buy souvenirs for yourself and your loved ones, or just stroll through the labyrinths of the market.
+But Shiraz is more than just a legendary mosque.
+Above all, it's the capital of Iranian culture, a source of inspiration for Persian poets.
+We'll definitely visit the mausoleum of one of them, Hafez Shirazi.
+After lunch, continuing our exploration of authentic Iranian cuisine, we'll head to the oriental bazaar.
+Immerse yourself in a feast of aromas and colors, the noise and bustling trade.
+Here you can buy souvenirs for yourself and your loved ones, or simply stroll through the labyrinthine market.

-After sunset is the best time to see the Mirror Mosque (Shah Cherakh).
-Magnificent in the daytime, at night it shines with a soft emerald light, reflecting from the precious plates and thousands of mirror fragments that line its walls.
+After sunset is the best time to see the Mirror Mosque (Shah Cheragh).
+Magnificent during the day, at night it glows with a soft emerald light, reflecting off the precious plates and thousands of mirror shards that line its walls.

-Meals: lunch at a restaurant with authentic Iranian cuisine.
+Meals: Lunch at a restaurant serving authentic Iranian cuisine.

-Transport: business class cars or Lexus and Land Cruiser SUVs
+Transportation: Business-class cars or Lexus and Land Cruiser SUVs.

 A riot of colors